 So now that we know the distance, what does that tell us about the time?

 During the time of the original trilogy, they can travel anywhere they want within their own galaxy, but there is a hyperspace disturbance that prevents anybody from leaving.
-They had an experiment set up before to try and breach the disturbance, but it failed.
-HoloNet News, an official Star Wars website, mentions Senator Grebleips of Brodo Asogi in one of it’s news alerts.
+They had an experiment set up before to try to breach the disturbance, but it failed.
+HoloNet News, an official Star Wars website, mentions Senator Grebleips of Brodo Asogi in one of its news alerts.
 Grebleips, of course, is Spielberg spelled backwards, and Brodo Asogi is the name of the E.T.’s home planet as found in E.T.: The Book of the Green Planet, the novel that is the sequel to E.T. the Extra-Terrestrial.
-This news update talks about his funding an expedition to another galaxy.
+These news update talks about his funding an expedition to another galaxy.
 We don’t know the results of the expedition, or if it even took place before the forming of the Empire and Galactic Civil War.

 At the time of the first movie, the only way that they would have been able to reach us would be via a news cast.
 Since we know the distance to the galaxy, and likewise, we also know that radio waves travel at the speed of light, this puts Star Wars as taking place three millions years ago.

 But what if the Brodo Asogi were able to travel the vast distance between galaxies?
 After all, the Yuuzhan Vong attacked the main Star Wars galaxy after traveling there from their own.
 Lets take a look at the possibilities of their intergalactic expedition as being successful.